 As such, it remains important to ensure that your own online survey taking experience is safe, secure and enjoyable.

 In this guide, we will warn you of the most prevalent online survey scams we’ve seen here at SurveyPolice, plus the steps you can take to avoid them.

 Are online surveys for money safe?

 First off, you might be wondering whether getting paid for online surveys is at all safe, considering that the internet continues to be rife with scams.
 Indeed, whether it’s a phishing scam, Nigerian scam or a survey jobs scam, there is a lot watch for.

-Despite the bad apples however, reputable market research companies continue to operate legitimate survey sites, and taking surveys for money is something that hundreds of millions of people worldwide safely participate in, including paid surveys for teens.
+Despite the bad apples however, reputable market research companies continue to operate legitimate survey sites, and taking surveys for money is something that hundreds of millions of people worldwide safely participate in, including in taking paid surveys for teens.

 Online survey scam types

 The following list reveals some of the most prevalent online survey scams online today, and how to protect yourself from them.

 These types of scams involve scammers masquerading as a trustworthy company (usually via e-mail), in an attempt to acquire sensitive and personal information such as usernames, passwords, address details, and more.
 Legitimate survey companies are often targeted by these scammers and their logo and contact information is used in e-mail correspondence in an attempt to “phish” for information from users.